barryblueice/ESP32-Precision-TouchPad/README.md

  - Compatible with Microsoft Precision TouchPad (PTP) standard.
  - Supported Windows Touch Gesture.
  - Supported Taptic Engine.
+   > Taptic Engine still in development.

 Also include a HP fingerprint module, in order to support fingerprint for Windows Hello.

 ### **Currently Touchpad Support (already tested):**
  - Lenovo ELAN 33370A TouchPad (Rev.A S8974A, traditional mechanical design)
  - XiaoMi book 14/16 pro Goodix TouchPad (Taptic Engine)
-   > Taptic Engine still in development.

 ### **Hardware OpenSource Link：[ESP32-Precision-TouchPad](https://oshwhub.com/barryblueice/esp32-precision-touchpad)**

 > [!CAUTION]
 > Hardware & software only support the models of the touchpad mentioned above, untested touchpad models may be incompatible.
 Use of such models can lead to driver failure or permanent hardware damage caused by short circuits!

+> [!IMPORTANT]
+> The pressure-sensitive touchpad promoted by Xiaomi merely replaced the traditional mechanical structure with a pressure-sensitive motor trigger.
+It is not a genuine pressure-sensing recognition (there is no pressure-sensing data).

 #### **PTP Mode Demonstration**: